sofiyatumanova/FAO-Sofiya-Tumanova/README.md

 # FAO-Sofiya-Tumanova

 This repository contains code, models, and resources developed during work with the **Food and Agriculture Organization of the United Nations (FAO)** to support vessel detection using drone and satellite imagery.
-The goal of this work is to improve monitoring of artisanal and small-scale fisheries by applying computer vision techniques to high-resolution earth observation data.
+The goal of this work is to improve monitoring of small artisanal fishing vessels by applying computer vision techniques to high-resolution earth observation data.

 ---